 - Building key collaborative partners across campus that are committed to student success.

 - Early determination of critical attributes to student emotional wellbeing

 - Increasing small cohort support from College Peer Mentors providing academic advice throughout the academic year.

-- Creating a grant-funded STEM two-week track of Summer CONNECT Program to help majors in academic transition to campus
+- Creating a grant-funded STEM two-week track of Summer CONNECT Program in 2014 to help majors in academic transition to campus

 - Ongoing UNH faculty, staff, and upper administration involvement in creating a more inclusive environment on campus.